emacs-vs/docstr/docs/page/langs/csharp.md

 C# currently uses mix of [Javadoc](https://en.wikipedia.org/wiki/Javadoc) and [XML documentation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/) .
+The style and prefix will be auto-detect inside the code.

 ## Triggerations

 Generally, you will need something around to parse to make document string work correctly.

 * `/*[*]*/` - hit return between `/*` and `*/` (Javadoc)